 ‘I’m very sorry to disturb you, but please may I know what you were chanting?
 Is it the Awen?’

-‘It’s just an Om,’ the gentleman said brightly while the lady gave me a friendly smile.
+‘It’s just an Om,’ the man said brightly while the lady gave me a friendly smile.
 ‘Listen how it echoes,’ he continued, ‘Ooooooommmmmmmmmmm…’ The vibrations filled the room, bouncing off the old stone walls.

-I thanked them and walked on.
+I thanked them and walked onwards.

 The Abbey museum staff in medieval dress were helpful, but unsure where I could find a druid.
 One of them remembered that one of their Saturday volunteers was a druid but she was off that day.
-They directed me to the information centre where the kind and friendly ladies at the desk told me a little about the pagan events that happen in the town where I was likely to run into a druid, and gave me some email addresses.
+They directed me to the information centre where the friendly ladies at the desk told me a little about the pagan events that happen in the town where I was likely to run into a druid, and gave me a few leaflets and email addresses.
 Taking a walk through the street outside the Abbey, I went into a souvenir shop which showcased pink plastic dolls and plates with pictures of twee kittens, and asked for directions to places where I could find druids.
 The woman at the counter asked me to walk a little farther, and I would see some shops to the right where they might know.

 I stopped at a little cafe which had some delectable looking pastries on display.
 Sipping my hot chocolate, I wondered if I would ever get to see a druid, and how they would react to the questions I was bursting to ask.
 The ancient druids were long gone, and the neo-druids, from what I had read online, were trying to put together pieces of the past.